 Millions of people in the U.S. have seasonal allergies, which flare up when lots of pollen or mold spores are in the air.
-They're allergic to things such as:
+They're allergic to the pollen made by:

-Could you have hay fever or seasonal allergies?
+Could you have seasonal allergies, also known as hay fever?
 The signs include:

 Seeing a Doctor

-The allergist can do tests to find out what kind of pollen you're allergic to and together you can decide on a treatment plan.
-It may include medication and allergy shots.
+Your doctor may refer you to an allergy specialist who can find out what kind of pollen you're allergic to and make a treatment plan.
+It might include medication or allergy immunotherapy with shots or tablets.

 Knowing what triggers your allergies can also help.
 If it's pollen, stay inside when the pollen count is high.